JITSEC/Devops_training/docker/README.md

     ```

     (you may also write `docker run debian` which is equivalent: `:latest` is
-    the defaut tag if none are provided)
+    the defaut tag if none is provided)

     Nothing happens? actually the container has already terminated, you can
     display it with `docker ps`, but add `-a/--all` because non-running
-    container are not displayed by default.
+    (stopped) containers are not displayed by default.

     ```
     docker ps -a